-- 1 Short press ✓ to enter the call queue.
-The first call in the queue is displayed, along with information about the type of call and its position in the queue. - (i) A standard voice call has no call-type information.
+1 Long press $\checkmark$ to enter the call queue.

+The first call in the queue is displayed, along with information about the type of call and its position in the queue.

-2 Scroll through the calls in the call queue using and until the call you want appears.
+2 Scroll through the calls in the call queue using ( and ) until the call you want appears.